dimitar-4/ms2-memory-game/README.md

 5. TinyPNG
    - Used to compress the images for the backgraunds and the logos in the game.
 6. Bootstrap
-   - Bootstrap v4.5 provided the code for the navigation menu.
+   - Bootstrap v4.5.3 to make the game responsive and provide code for the navigation menu.
+7. Google Fonts
+   - Used "Exo" and "Play" fonts for the project.

 ## Testing